-For example, a men whose height is 170 centimeters , his ideal weight is 70 kilograms but for women: the height is in centimeters and subtract from it 105, the result is the ideal weight.
+For example, for men whose height is 170 centimeters, their ideal weight is 70 kilograms but for women: the height is in centimeters, and subtract from it 105, the result is the ideal weight.

 There is another medical method, which is more accurate: